msiampou/spam-url-detection/README.md

 Having a trained model, our application receives a URL and outputs whether this URL is spam or not.
 Our model is trained on ISCXURL2016 Final Spam dataset, using Random Forest.

 #### Code
-The implementation of our application lies under app/ folder.
+The implementation of our application lies under several files in main folder.
+Each file has a discriptive name that yeilds its use.

 ### Presentation